smart-data-models/dataModel.Parking/OffStreetParking/doc/spec_ZH.md

           type: string
         - format: uri
           type: string
-      description: Relationship.
-Individual parking spots belonging to this offStreet parking site.
+      description: Individual parking spots belonging to this offStreet parking site
       x-ngsi:
         type: Relationship
     requiredPermit:
-      description: 'Property.
-This attribute captures what permit(s) might be needed to park at this site.
+      description: 'This attribute captures what permit(s) might be needed to park at this site.
 Semantics is that at least _one of_ these permits is needed to park.
 When a permit is composed by more than one item (and) they can be combined with a '',''.
 For instance ''residentPermit,disabledPermit'' stays that both, at the same time, a resident and a disabled permit are needed to park.
 If the list is empty no permit is needed.
 Allowed values: The following, defined by the _PermitTypeEnum_ enumeration of DATEX II version 2.3.
 Enum:''employeePermit, fairPermit, governmentPermit, noPermitNeeded, residentPermit, specificIdentifiedVehiclePermit, studentPermit, visitorPermit''.
 Or any other application-specific'
       items:
         enum:
           - employeePermit